osteele/obsidian-image-renamer/README.md

 - [rename-image-files](https://github.com/osteele/rename-image-files) - CLI tool to batch rename image files using AI-generated captions.
 This extension was adapted from that one.
 - [rename-academic-pdf](https://github.com/osteele/rename-academic-pdf) - CLI tool to rename academic PDFs based on their content and metadata

-### Other Obsidian Plugins
+### Related Obsidian Plugins
+You might find these plugins useful as well:
+- [Attachment Management](https://github.com/trganda/obsidian-attachment-management) - Comprehensive attachment organization and management
+- [Attachment Organizer](https://github.com/DudeThatsErin/attachment-organizer) - Automatically organize attachments with flexible naming rules
 - [Paste Image Rename](https://github.com/reorx/obsidian-paste-image-rename) - Rename images automatically when pasting into Obsidian

-- [Image Converter](https://github.com/xryul/obsidian-image-converter) - Convert and compress images in your vault
-- [Attachment Management](https://github.com/trganda/obsidian-attachment-management) - Comprehensive attachment organization and management
+**For bulk renaming:** This plugin does not currently support bulk renaming.
+As an alternative approach to renaming multiple files, you can use my CLI tool [rename-image-files](https://github.com/osteele/rename-image-files) in conjunction with [External Rename Handler](https://github.com/mnaoumov/obsidian-external-rename-handler) to batch rename images while preserving Obsidian links.
+Use the `--dry-run` mode option first!

 ## License